pirosow/VicHop_V1.3/README.md

 # Packages to install
 You will need to have the following libraries installed with pip:
 - fontTools
-- pytesseract (watch a tutorial on youtube that tells how to install it, and you'll have to change its path in searchViciousBee.py at line 8 and in findNightServer.py at line 9.
 - pynput
 - discord
 - psutil